github/incubator-airflow/README.md

 - Fix `bail.` button onclick action to redirect correctly to the DAG page
 - Fix `Mark Success` & `Mark Failed` functionality, it was not using the right `Future`, `Past`, `Downstream` & `Upstream` toggles.
 - Cherry pick changes to fix pagination when `showPaused=True` and `hide_paused_dags_by_default=True` https://github.com/apache/airflow/pull/6100
+- Fix too many notifications bug that would call the on failure notification callback on every scheduler loop https://github.com/github/airflow-sources/issues/2712